sm354/Template-Tracking/README.md

 # Template Tracking

-In this work we do object detection using classical computer vision methods like Block-based matching (sliding-window method) and Lucas-Kanade Algorithm.
+In this work we do object tracking using classical computer vision methods like Block-based matching (sliding-window method) and Lucas-Kanade Algorithm.
 The problem statement can be found [here](./Assignment_2.pdf) and detailed discussion can be found [here](./Report.pdf).

 ## Running Mode